Rust City Guide

 Currency and tipping

-In Rust, as in the rest of Germany, tipping is a gesture of appreciation for good service rather than a strict obligation.
-The local currency is the Euro (EUR), which currently trades at approximately 1 EUR to 1.10 USD.
-When dining at local restaurants, it is customary to round up the bill or add a gratuity of 5% to 10%.
-Instead of leaving cash on the table, it is polite to tell the server the total amount you wish to pay, including the tip, as you hand over your payment.
+In Rust, as in the rest of Germany, tipping is a gesture of appreciation rather than an obligation, as service charges are typically included in the bill.
+The local currency is the Euro (€), which currently trades at approximately 1.10 US Dollars.
+For sit-down restaurant meals, a gratuity of 5% to 10% is standard.
+Instead of leaving cash on the table, it is customary to tell the server the total amount you wish to pay, including the tip, at the moment you hand over your cash or card.

 🗓️